 There are three different class I (HLA-A, -B, -C) and class II (HLA-DQ, -DR, -DP) antigens.
 Studies in renal transplantation indicate that mismatches at the A, B, and DR loci are associated with worse allograft survival.
 (See "HLA matching and graft survival in kidney transplantation".)

-The normal function of the major histocompatibility complex (MHC) is now better understood.
-The principal task of the immune system is to distinguish self from non-self.
+It is now understood that the principal task of the immune system is to distinguish self from non-self.
 HLA molecules provide the crucial surface upon which the antigen receptors on T lymphocytes recognize foreign (non-self) antigens.
-On antigen presenting cells such as macrophages, class II molecules present antigenic fragments to the CD4+ inducer (or helper) T cells, while class I molecules function at the effector phase of immunity by presenting antigens to CD8+ T cells, which generally have cytotoxic or suppressor function .
-This process of antigen presentation consists of the binding of a single T cell receptor to a complex on the surface of an antigen-presenting cell consisting of the MHC molecule and a peptide fragment derived from the foreign antigen (figure 1 and figure 2).
+On antigen-presenting cells such as macrophages, class II molecules present antigenic fragments to the CD4+ inducer (or helper) T cells, while class I molecules function at the effector phase of immunity by presenting antigens to CD8+ T cells, which generally have cytotoxic or suppressor function .
+This process of antigen presentation consists of the binding of a single T-cell receptor to a complex on the surface of an antigen-presenting cell consisting of the MHC molecule and a peptide fragment derived from the foreign antigen (figure 1 and figure 2).

 - Suthanthiran M, Strom TB.
 Renal transplantation.
 N Engl J Med 1994; 331:365.

 - Duquesnoy RJ, Trucco M. Genetic basis of cell surface polymorphisms encoded by the major histocompatibility complex in humans.
 Crit Rev Immunol 1988; 8:103.

 - Halloran PF, Wadgymar A, Autenried P. The regulation of expression of major histocompatibility complex products.
 Transplantation 1986; 41:413.